Revealed Bayesian Persuasion: Rationalization of Bayesian Persuasion

 Axiom \ref{NBPS} can be interpreted as follows.
 Vector $\beta\equiv (\beta_1,...,\beta_n)$ describes a perturbation of the distribution of revealed recommendations, where the probabilities of recommendations $(a,p)\in \mbox{supp}(\pi_{\sigma_{A_i}})$ decrease proportionally to $\beta_i\pi_i(a,p)$, while the probabilities of recommendations $a,p$ with $p\in P_{A_i,a}$ increase proportionally to $\beta_i\tilde{\pi}_i(a,p)$.
 NBPS states that this perturbation cannot satisfy the following three properties at the same time: \begin{enumerate} \item The overall state-dependent probability of choosing each action $a$ is preserved on average across menus (\ref{balact}). \item This perturbation is Bayes-plausible for each menu (\ref{balmenu}). \item The new, perturbed distribution now places positive weight on the prior for at least one menu $A$ for which it received probability $0$ according to the revealed posteriors (\ref{onprior}). \end{enumerate}

-The following example illustrates a three-menu case in which NBPS is violated, even though the support of the revealed posteriors for all menus is contained in the set of outer points. \footnote{I will present an example of a violation in one menu without support outside the outer points after the main theorem, in order to illustrate the role of the axiom.}
+The following example illustrates a three-menu case in which NBPS is violated, even though the support of the revealed posteriors for all menus is contained in the set of outer points. \footnote{We have already seen in Example 1 a case of a violation in one menu without support outside the outer points.}

 \textbf{Example 3:} Consider a binary state space, with posteriors (with some abuse of notation) given by $p\in[0,1]$, and a grand set of actions $X=\{a,b,c\}$, where (with further abuse of notation)

 Consider the menus $A_1=\{a,b,c\}$, $A_2=\{a,b\}$, and $A_3=\{b,c\}$, with prior $p_0=\frac{1}{2}$.
 For menu $A_1$, assume that only $a$ and $c$ are chosen with positive probability, at revealed posteriors $\frac{1}{3}$ and $\frac{2}{3}$, respectively.
 For menu $A_2$, the revealed posteriors for $a$ and $b$ are $0$ and $1$, respectively; for menu $A_3$, the revealed posteriors for $b$ and $c$ are $0$ and $1$, respectively.